symfony/symfony-docs/notifier.rst

 .. versionadded:: 5.1

-    The OvhCloud integration was introduced in Symfony 5.1.
+    The OvhCloud and Sinch integrations were introduced in Symfony 5.1.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: